 Builds upon previous knowledge in physical assessment, pathophysiology, and pharmacology.
 Using a systems approach, examines principles of select well and disease states.
 Provides the opportunity to assess, analysis, and explore the findings, treatment, and evaluation of common health issues.
 Analyzes the relationships between assessment findings, physiologic changes, and pharmaceutical treatments.

 This course provides an opportunity to integrate theory and practice through an intensive practicum experience.
-The practicum provides the opportunity for the Nurse Educator student to develop advanced clinical experience within a selected population and/or setting.
-Students engage in 112 practicum hours to expand their clinical expertise.
+The practicum provides the opportunity for the nurse educator student to develop advanced clinical experience within a selected population and/or setting (112 practicum hours required).

-NURS 632 Nursing Curriculum and Program Design (3 credits)
+NURS 650: Nursing Leadership and Administration (3 credits)

-Scholarly project is intended to be innovative, scholarly, and relevant to advanced nursing practice.
-It is completed under the supervision the course faculty member.
+Scholarly project is intended to be innovative, scholarly and relevant to advanced nursing practice.
+It is completed under the supervision of an individual faculty member.